 In February 2016, the FASB issued ASU No. 2016-02, Leases ("ASU 2016-02").
 The new standard requires lessees to apply a dual approach, classifying leases as either finance or operating leases based on the principle of whether or not the lease is effectively a financed purchase by the lessee.
 This classification will determine whether lease expense is recognized based on an effective interest method or on a straight-line basis over the term of the lease.
 A lessee is also required to record a right-of-use asset and a lease liability for all leases with a term of greater than 12 months regardless of their classification.
 Leases with a term of 12 months or less will be accounted for similar to existing guidance for operating leases.
-The Company will adopt ASU 2016-02 effective January 1, 2019.
-In July 2018, the FASB issued ASU No. 2018-11, Leases (Topic 842): Targeted Improvements ("ASU 2018-11").
-In issuing ASU 2018-11, the FASB is permitting another transition method for ASU 2016-02, which allows the transition to the new lease standard by recognizing a cumulative-effect adjustment to the opening balance of retained earnings in the period of adoption.
-The Company is currently in the process of evaluating the impact the adoption of this new standard on the Company's financial statements and related disclosures.
-Management expects that the adoption of this standard will result in the recognition of a right-of-use asset for leased facilities and recognition of a liability for the lease payments remaining on the lease.
-These changes will be reflected on the consolidated balance sheets.
+The Company will make an accounting policy election to account for leases with a term of 12 months or less similar to existing guidance for operating leases.
+The Company will adopt the new standard effective January 1, 2019 on a modified retrospective basis and will not restate comparative periods.
+Management estimates that the adoption of this standard will result in recognition of approximately \$27 - \$32 million as a right-of-use asset for leased facilities and recognition of approximately \$44 - \$50 million as a corresponding liability for the lease payments remaining on the lease less tenant improvement incentives on the consolidated balance sheets as of March 31, 2019.
 Management does not expect a material change to the consolidated statement of operations and comprehensive loss or cash flows.